l-aldarondo/Credit_Risk_Analysis/README.md

 ### Purpose

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes.
-Jill asks you to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.
+Therefore, we needed to employ different techniques to train and evaluate models with unbalanced classes.

-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
-Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.
+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, we'll oversample the data using the **RandomOverSampler** and **SMOTE** algorithms, and undersample the data using the **ClusterCentroids** algorithm.
+Then, we’ll use a combinatorial approach of over- and undersampling using the **SMOTEENN** algorithm.
+Next, we’ll compare two new machine learning models that reduce bias, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier**, to predict credit risk.

 ## Resources